wso2/docs-ei/en/micro-integrator/docs/use-cases/tutorials/using-templates.md

 #### Create a Sequence Template

-1. Once you have exported the ESB project as described above, the project directory will appear with the artifacts as shown below.
+1. Once you have imported the ESB project as described above, the project directory will appear with the artifacts as shown below.

     ![](../../assets/img/tutorials/using-templates/sequence-temp-project-explorer.png)